emagar/elecRetrns/README.md

 -   `data/aymu1989-present.csv` = updated to 2021, can be processed with code/ay.r in order to systematize coalitions (ie., aggregate votes when member parties' returns are reported separately and remove redundant columns).
 -   `data/aymu-upto-1988.csv` = earlier records are separate for smaller file sizes, can be processed with code/ay.r in order to systematize coalitions (ie., aggregate votes when member parties' returns are reported separately and remove redundant columns).
 -   `data/aymu1989-present.coalAgg.csv` = pre-processed version of the above (starting in 1989) so that coalition votes appear properly aggregated.
 -   `data/aymu1989-present.incumbents.csv` = names of municipal election winning candidates (*presidente municipal* only) since 1989.
-Includes reelection status in 2018 and 2021.
+Includes reelection status since 2018.
 -   `data/ayde2008-presentNayRegid.csv` = Nayarit's municipal demarcaciones vote returns since 2008.
 -   `code/ay.r` = script to manipulate *ayuntamiento* returns.
 -   `code/ayClean.r` = script used to clean *ayuntamiento* returns, should be unnecessary unless new data are added because output has been saved into csv file.